tanerijun/vitaneri/src/content/posts/enums-in-typescript.md

 ---
 datetime: 2022-10-15T01:35:13.086Z
 title: "Enums In TypeScript"
-slug: enums-in-typescript
-featured: false
 tags:
   - typescript
-description: "introduction to enums in TypeScript."
 ---

 Enums is a special type whose concept will already be familiar to you if you come from languages like C#, C++, Java, etc.